nramabad/Flex/README.md

    - [X] User Auth
    - [X] Users can paste in their resume in raw text format
-   - [ ] Compare resume and job listing and return matches using an API
+   - [X] Compare resume and job listing and return matches using string comparison
-   - [ ] Extract keyword with NLI for boolean query of resume/job listing
+   - [X] Extract keyword with NLI for boolean query of resume/job listing

 #### Bonus Features